VRLabs/15-Bits-Position-Rotation-Networking/README.md

 There are example FX controllers in the Resources folder.
 You do not have to follow the examples to the letter, but try to understand the logic and use of parameters to show the player the correct effect.

+The examples use a [World Constraint](https://github.com/VRLabs/World-Constraint) and expect the Sync Target to be in the World Constraint Container.

 ## Notes

 Don't try using a clone in the emulator to test.
 Test with only the original avatar in the scene.
 Do remote testing in-game.